 The History of the Ostomy Part One!

 Let's go back in time to a period about fifty years ago.
 My grandmother had to have an ileostomy at the young age of about 22 years old due to Crohn's colitis disease.
 She was the youngest lady at the time in the hospital to have this surgery in our town at the time.
-I could never understand when my grandmother would always be changing her ostomy almost 3 to 4 times a day, and what was this belt that she always talked about?
-I had my ostomy at the same age of my grandmother was when she had hers ostomy done.
-After my surgery my mother seen what the new ostomy products and asked my grandmother to start wearing them!
-She resisted until they no longer made her ostomy products anymore....so she gave it a try ....then she began to yell at us because we didn't make her try this sooner!
+I could never understand why my grandmother would always be changing her ostomy almost 3 to 4 times a day, and what was this belt that she always talked about?
+I had my ostomy at the same age my grandmother was when she had her ostomy done.
+After my surgery, my mother saw the new ostomy products and asked my grandmother to start wearing them!
+She resisted until they no longer made her ostomy products anymore...so she gave it a try...then she began to yell at us because we didn't make her try this sooner!
 (That was my grandmother's way of saying thank you.)
 She could finally wear the ostomy flange and bag for a week at a time!
 I was so happy to see she was no longer chained to the house and to the bathroom!
-I remember sneaking a peek when was over at her house.
+I remember sneaking a peek when I was over at her house.
 I found some things very unusual and a bit scary to me!
 There was a whole box of every ostomy product known to man!
 The thing I was surprised about the most was the cement that I found.
-She used this on her skin to keep the ostomy attached on her!
+She used this on her skin to keep the ostomy attached to her!
 (Ouch) I couldn't imagine how uncomfortable these products were to wear!
 So I thought it might be fun to have a little history lesson about how the ostomy came to be today!!!..........So you can imagine a laboratory filled with scientists wearing white lab coats.
 There's a distinctive sound of something boiling somewhere in the background.
 Their eyes open wide and a broad grin begins to move across their face.
 At last!
-They have found what they been looking for.
-After years of searching, it's here it is at last.
+They have found what they have been looking for.
+After years of searching, here it is at last.
 But do they shout "Eureka!"?
 No. They shout "Karaya!
 A new adhesive.
 Well, so much for this fantasy.
 But, how Karaya came to be, is immaterial here.
 This was the special glue that you may remember as your lifesaver.

 Karaya was perhaps the first skin-friendly adhesive to be used in ostomy appliances to keep pouches firmly attached to the abdomen.
 It was the glue that gave us the freedom to wear a pouch without a belt.
-Sure, the pouches didn't always behave the way we would like for them to work.
+Sure, the pouches didn't always behave the way we would like them to work.
 Especially during very hot spells or during strenuous activity, the Karaya seal on the pouch would let go.
 "Accidents" were to be expected.
 Those who didn't like these accidents, always wore a belt!

 Until the 1700s, intestinal blockages were almost always fatal to a patient.
 Doctors didn't have the knowledge of antibiotics or sterile techniques, bowel surgery carried with it a high risk of infection to the patients.
-Doctors avoided any surgery that entered the abdomen, the membrane that surrounds the abdomen organs, where infections were particularly dangerous.
+Doctors avoided any surgery that entered the abdomen, the membrane that surrounds the abdominal organs, where infections were particularly dangerous.
 Instead, they prescribed treatments such as consumption of the heavy metal mercury, laxatives, enemas, and horseback riding to help move stool through the digestive system.
 These did little to help the patient's suffering as you could imagine.

 It was a French doctor, M. Pilore, that first attempted ostomy surgery in 1776, after all their treatments failed to work for the patient the doctor attempted surgery to remove the patient's blockage as a last resort, without surgical intervention it would have been fatal to the patients!
 The doctor made an opening through the patient's abdominal wall.
 He pulled the free end of the bowel through the patient's abdomen and stitched the bowel to the patient's skin, creating a stoma where partially digested food could leave the patient's body.
 The first colostomy surgery was complete.
 After the surgery there was the first attempt of the first ostomy appliance: it was a sponge held to the opening with an elastic bandage to absorb any leakages.
 Without access to today's appliance, the patient attempted regular enemas to keep the bowels clean.
-Unfortunately the patient died two weeks later of infection in the small bowel complicated by mercury poisoning.
+Unfortunately, the patient died two weeks later of infection in the small bowel complicated by mercury poisoning.

 Preparing supplies in the 1700s